Requirements for Admission

 Interdisciplinary courses that break down the barriers among, demonstrate complementary concepts of, and highlight collective wisdom in, biology, chemistry, physics, and mathematics are encouraged.
 In short, a focus on integration of principles over several courses should be emphasized.

 We will consider other course formats or combinations that are sponsored by the undergraduate institution attended and provide equivalent preparation.
-When advanced placement credits used to satisfy portions of the chemistry, physics, or mathematics requirements noted above, scores from the AP examination must be submitted prior to matriculation.
+When advanced placement credits are used to satisfy portions of the chemistry, physics, or mathematics requirements noted below, scores from the AP examination must be submitted prior to matriculation.
 If these scores are not shown on the college transcript, an AP score report will be required before matriculation.
+We will only accept AP credits if you scored a 4 or 5 on the respective AP test.

 - 1. Biology